The Trails of 'Toba

 These folks are the reason we can make events like Suffer on Centennial happen!
 Their hard work and willingness to help out are the only reason we can exist.
 Remember, if there are any issues they are to be taken up event staff at the start or finish and NOT the volunteers.
 Please remember though, our volunteers DO have the right to remove participants from the course if they do not meet cutoff times or they feel the participant is not fit to continue.

 If you or someone you know is interested in volunteering, we do offer 25% off of registration to our events.
 Click link below if you want to take part in our volunteer team!
+In order to claim your volunteer discount, you must contact us PRIOR to race registration opening for the event you would like to take part in.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.